14 Simple (and fun!) STEM Activities You Can Do Today

-These 20 simple, fun STEM activities can be done today!
+These 14 simple STEM activities can be done in 1 hour or less!
 They only require simple ingredients and items that you can find at your grocery store (or already have at home!)

 I’m a big fan of STEM bins.
 Purchase a simple craft box (these are my favorite storage bins for a playroom), and load them up with your old paper tubes, bubble wrap, and more so you always have cheap STEM activities on hand.

 14 STEM Activities You Can Do At Home Today

 All you need is some glue, borax, and water.
 Plus, add some food coloring for fun and creative designs.
 If you don’t already have borax, you can find it at any supermarket.
 Its a common cleaning agent.

 What lesson can you teach by making slime? you may be asking.
 Well, its an example of a polymer, a large molecule made up of a chain of repeating units (monomers.)
 Discuss the properties of polymers for a little science lesson mixed into the fun.

 You can easily do this science experiment in 20 minutes.
 And, you probably already have everything you need to do it right now.

 All you need is milk (2% or whole), food coloring, and dish soap.

 Watch the exploding colors as the fat molecules separate once they come in contact with the soap.

 All you need for this activity is salt, ice, and either whipping cream (for really tasty ice cream) or milk.
 Then, add the toppings and flavors you love!
 Its a great opportunity to teach how different elements have different freezing and melting points.
 What happens when you add salt to the ice?